Regina 7.4 Calculation Engine

 static ModelLinkGraph fromPlantri (const std::string &plantri)

-Builds a graph from a line of plantri output, using Regina's variant of the plantri ASCII format.
-More...
+Builds a graph from a text representation using Regina's extended variant of the plantri format, which is better suited for non-planar graphs.

 Detailed Description

-Represents an undirected 4-valent planar graph with a specific planar embedding.
+Represents an undirected 4-valent graph with a specific embedding in some closed orientable surface.

-This class is primarily designed for enumerating knots and links.
-If you wish to study the underlying graph of an existing link, you do not need to create a ModelLinkGraph - instead the Link class already gives you direct access to the graph structure.
-In particular, if you include link/graph.h, you can use a Link directly as a directed graph type with the Boost Graph Library.
+For Boost users: if you wish to study the underlying graph of an existing link, you do not need to create a ModelLinkGraph - instead you can include link/graph.h and then use Link directly as a directed graph type with the Boost Graph Library.

 This class implements C++ move semantics and adheres to the C++ Swappable requirement.
 It is designed to avoid deep copies wherever possible, even when passing or returning objects by value.